-Clause Comment 3.13 Refusals to accept may be apportioned over Receipt This is a new provision that adds a new "dimension" to the interruption Points or curtailment of receipt of gas, but If Shipper has contracted Capacity at more than one does not alter the rights of Epic Receipt Point, Epic Energy may, as a reasonable and Energy to interrupt or curtail receipt prudent service provider, apportion any refusals to of gas. accept gas across those Receipt Points, and in so doing Epic Energy is to the extent technically feasible (as determined by Epic Energy) and if circumstances reasonably permit: to make reasonable endeavours to consult (a) with the Shipper concerning that apportionment; and (b) to have regard as a reasonable and prudent service provider to any apportionment mechanism agreed between the parties or requested by the Shipper.
-3.14 Refusal to Deliver Gas The opening paragraph of clause 3.14 seeks to extend the In addition to any other rights and remedies that may rights of Epic Energy to refuse to be available to it at Law or under the Access Contract deliver gas. or otherwise, including without limitation clause 14 (Curtailment), Epic Energy may refuse to deliver gas to Shipper at a Delivery Point: (a) to the extent that delivery of a quantity of This is an extension of the Access gas at a Delivery Point on a gas Day would Contract Terms and Conditions that cause the Shipper to exceed the Shipper's provides for Epic Energy to curtail a Delivery Point MDQ or the daily nomination service.
-There was previously no for that Delivery Point for that gas Day; provision for Epic Energy to suspend a service for reason that a User exceeds a nomination.
-This provision is declaratory of to the extent that Epic Energy is entitled to (b) rights of Epic Energy under other refuse to Deliver Gas under: clauses of the Access Contract clause 2.4 (Shipper's liability for (i) Terms and Conditions.
-Out-of-Specification Gas); (ii) clause 6 (Imbalance Limit); (iii) clause 6.5(Refusal to Accept Gas or Deliver Gas); clause 7 (Peaking); (iv) clause 17 (Overrun); or (v) clause 17 (Default and (vi) Termination);
+Clause Comment 3.13 Refusa Points ls to acc ept may be apportioned over Receipt This is a new provision that adds a new "dimension" to the interruption Receip pruden accept doing I (as dete t Point, E t service gas acros Epic Ener contracted Capacity at more than one Epic Energy may, as a reasonable and provider, apportion any refusals to ss those Receipt Points, and in so rgy is to the extent technically feasible by Epic Energy) and if circumstances nit: or curtailment of receipt of gas, but does not alter the rights of Epic Energy to interrupt or curtail receip of gas. (a) with th e reasonable endeavours to consult the Shipper concerning that tionment; and (b) service mecha e regard as a reasonable and prudent e provider to any apportionment nism agreed between the parties or ted by the Shipper.
+3.14 Refusa l to Deliv ver Gas The opening paragraph of be avai or othe (Curtai lable to i rwise, in lment), F ny other rights and remedies that may it at Law or under the Access Contract cluding without limitation clause 14 Epic Energy may refuse to deliver gas Delivery Point: clause 3.14 seeks to extend the rights of Epic Energy to refuse to deliver gas. (a) gas at a cause t Delive extent that delivery of a quantity of a Delivery Point on a gas Day would he Shipper to exceed the Shipper's ry Point MDQ or the daily nomination t Delivery Point for that gas Day; This is an extension of the Access Contract Terms and Conditions tha provides for Epic Energy to curtail service.
+There was previously no provision for Epic Energy to suspend a service for reason that a User exceeds a nomination. (b) extent that Epic Energy is entitled to to Deliver Gas under: This provision is declaratory of rights of Epic Energy under other (i) clause 2.4 (Shipper's liability for Out-of-Specification Gas); clauses of the Access Contract Terms and Conditions.
+I , , , (ii) clause 6 (Imbalance Limit); - · (ii) clause 6 (Imbalance Limit); clause 6.5(Refusal to Accept Gas or (ii) (iii) clause 6 (Imbalance Limit); clause 6.5(Refusal to Accept Gas or Deliver Gas);